leoelm/Translator/README.md

 # Translator
-Translates Text to binary and hexcode
+Translates Text to binary and hexcode.
+Vice versa yet to be implemented.